rudrankriyam/MLX-Outil/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- MLX team for the Swift implementation
-- Meta AI for the Qwen models
-- Apple for HealthKit integration

 ## Contact
 For questions and support, please open an issue in the repository.